Fair Simulation for Nondeterministic and Probabilistic Buechi Automata: a Coalgebraic Perspective: Introduction

 \section{Introduction}

 Notions of \emph{simulation}---typically defined as a binary relation subject to a coinductive ``one-step mimicking'' condition---have been studied extensively in formal verification and process theory.
 Sometimes existence of a simulation itself is interesting---taking it as the definition of an abstraction/refinement relationship---but another notable use is as a \emph{proof method} for language inclusion.
 Language inclusion is fundamental in model checking but often hard to check itself; looking for a simulation---which \emph{witnesses} language inclusion, by its \emph{soundness} property, in a step-wise manner---is then a sound (but generally not complete) alternative.
-For example, (finite) language inclusion between weighted automata is undecidable while existence of certain simulations is PTIME, see~\cite{urabeH17MatrixSimulationJourn}.
+For example, (finite) language inclusion between weighted automata with weights in the semiring of real numbers with ordinary addition and multiplication is undecidable~\cite{blondel03undecidableproblems}, while existence of certain simulations is PTIME, see~\cite{urabeH17MatrixSimulationJourn}.

 Simulation notions have been introduced for many different types of systems: nondeterministic~\cite{lynch95forwardand}, timed~\cite{lynch96forwardand} and probabilistic~\cite{JonssonL91}, among others.
 Conventionally many studies take the trivial acceptance condition (any run that does not diverge, i.e.\ that does not come to a deadend, is accepted).
 Recently, however, there have been several works on simulations under the \emph{B\"uchi} and \emph{parity} acceptance conditions~\cite{henzingerKR02fairsimulation,etessamiWS05fairsimulation,fritzW06simulationrelations}.
 In such settings a simulation notion is subject to an (inevitable) nonlocal \emph{fairness} condition (on top of the local condition of one-step mimicking); and often a fair simulation is characterized as a winning strategy of a suitable \emph{parity game}, which is then searched using Jurdzi\'{n}ski's algorithm~\cite{Jurdzinski00}.